yocontra/node-gdal-next/README.md

 node-gdal-next is maintained by [@contra](https://github.com/contra)

-The async bindings, the curve geometries and the TypeScript support are by [@mmomtchev](https://github.com/mmomtchev) who is the current maintainer.
+The async bindings, the curve geometries, the TypeScript support and the built-in networking are by [@mmomtchev](https://github.com/mmomtchev) who is the current maintainer.

 Before submitting pull requests, please update the [tests](test) and make sure they all pass.